 These retainers typically remain in place for a lifetime to support your beautifully aligned smile.
 After a week of wearing yours, you’ll forget it’s there!

-Depending on your condition, you may have a fixed retainer bonded behind your top teeth, one bonded behind your bottom teeth, or both.
+Depending on your condition, you may have a permanent retainer bonded behind your top teeth, one bonded behind your bottom teeth, or both.
 Fixed retainers are incredibly convenient, because once they’re in place, they shouldn’t budge.

 Removable retainers are retainers that you can place in your mouth and remove as needed.
 These ones come in a variety of different styles.